The Year in Review: 2011 Going Green Report

 7Green is commissioned to encourage environmental responsibility within the Chicago Fed and among our employees.
 As part of this process, our building is being upgraded to twenty-first century environmental standards.
 We also produce an annual environmental report outlining resource and cost savings from our environmental efforts.
 Highlights from 2011 include:

-|86% of construction waste was recycled||71 tons of metal, 17 tons of wood and 4 tons concrete did not go to landfills|
+- Approximately 86% of construction waste was recycled totaling 71 tons of metal, 17 tons of wood and 4 tons concrete saving this material from going to the landfill.

-|Upgrades made to our cooling and plumbing systems in May||300,000 gallons of water were saved, enough water to fill half of an Olympic sized swimming pool.
+- 300,000 gallons of water have been saved since upgrades to our cooling and plumbing systems were implemented in May which is enough water to fill half of an Olympic sized swimming pool.

-|Increased use of environmentally friendly cleaning products||80% of chemicals used to clean the Bank are Green Seal Certified|
+- 80% of chemicals used to clean the Bank are Green Seal Certified.

 - Employees have been encouraged to use public transit or bike to work.
 62% of eligible Bank staff take public transportation to commute,reducing estimated emissions of hydrocarbon by 5,004 lbs, nitrogen oxide by 2,780 lbs and 34,750 carbon monoxide by lbs.